This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Camping Beach

-Sifneiko Beach is often exposed to strong north winds and thus not ideal for a swim.
-That said, this beach is renowned for its amazing sunset.
-Theologos Beach is ideal for families with small children as it features calm and shallow waters.
-Our personal favourite choice near the town is Panagia Beach, which is sandy with incredibly crystal clear waters.
+Theologos Beach is ideal for families with young children, as it features calm, shallow waters.
+Our personal favourite near the town is Panagia Beach, which is sandy and has crystal clear waters.

 This is a photo of Panagia, a beach near Antiparos Town with crystal clear waters and golden sand.